 Founders: Yakir Gola, Rafael Ilishayev (co-CEOs)

-The Philadelphia-based company began in 2013 as a craving of two college students at Drexel University, Yakir Gola and Rafael Ilishayev, who wanted M&Ms and soda late into the night without a car and trip to the convenience store being necessary.
-But it has long since graduated from those college-kid days.
+The Philadelphia-based company, which now delivers to over 1,000 cities throughout the U.S. and abroad, began in 2013 as a craving of two college students at Drexel University, Yakir Gola and Rafael Ilishayev, who wanted M&Ms and soda late into the night without a car and trip to the convenience store being necessary.

 Today, their idea is headed toward a highly anticipated IPO, having raised $4 billion at a $15 billion valuation, according to the company.
 In January, Gopuff announced that it was launching its own line of private label products — a move more in line with Amazon's e-commerce business model than DoorDash's or Uber's delivery platform.
 The company also recently partnered with British grocery chain Morrisons, marking its first tie-up with a rival retailer in Europe.

 Notable Gopuff investors include Accel, Baillie Gifford, SoftBank's Vision Fund and Fidelity Management, among others.

 Sign up for our weekly, original newsletter that goes beyond the annual Disruptor 50 list, offering a closer look at list-making companies and their innovative founders.